ozakary/water-pimd-simulations/README.md

 ./run_jupyter-notebook.sh
 ```
 This will automatically open the jupyter notebook in your default browser.
 Open `exercice_4_part-1.ipynb` and follow the instructions in the notebook to complete Part 1.
-To start part 2, open `exercice_4_part-2.ipynb` and follow the instructions.
+To start Part 2, open `exercice_4_part-2.ipynb` and follow the instructions.

 ## Compatibility
 - Tested on Ubuntu Linux